 Ground bees are NOT aggressive insects.
 Generally, they are timid and docile bees that would not attack you unless they feel threatened.

-When their nests are disturbed, female ground nesters would attack and sting.
-When ground bees sting you, immediately seek medical attention especially when you experience an allergic reaction.
+When their nests are disturbed, female ground nesters will attack and sting.
+When ground bees sting you, immediately seek medical attention, especially when you experience an allergic reaction.

 Do underground bees sting?